MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/walkthrough-picking-and-shipping-in-basic-warehousing.md

 ---
-title: Picking and Shipping in Basic Warehouse Configurations
+title: Picking and Shipping in Basic Warehouse Config
-description: In Business Central, the outbound processes for picking and shipping can be performed in four ways using different functionalities depending on the warehouse complexity level.
+description: In Business Central, the outbound processes for picking and shipping can be performed in the following four ways depending on the warehouse complexity level.
 author: jill-kotel-andersson
 ms.service: dynamics365-business-central
 ms.topic: conceptual